Want personalized picks that fit your family?

 By many opinions, this is the very best in the Star Wars series.
 To 1980 audiences (who did not have the benefit of The Phantom Menace and its follow-ups) it was a breathtaking surprise, a hugely entertaining mix of sci-fi spectacle, fantasy, and funny robots.

 George Lucas did not direct, but handed the reins to a time-proven but relatively unsung director named Irvin Kershner, who delivered a space spectacle that is true to the Joseph Campbell mythology and fairy-tale wonder of the first Star Wars Episode IV.
-But Empire stands apart from the rest in terms of mature, straight-ahead storytelling.
+But The Empire Strikes Back stands apart from the rest in terms of mature, straight-ahead storytelling.
 It's significant as the only Star Wars feature that doesn't have a big "cantina" scene in which the filmmakers overindulge in cramming the frame with all the wacky aliens they can.

 Families can talk about how they've been impacted by the heavy merchandising for Star Wars: Episode V: The Empire Strikes Back and the others in the series.
 Do you think movies are over-merchandised?
 Are there too many products on sale to promote movies?
 Can you think of some movies that seem created primarily to sell toys and other products?

 How is the tone of this movie different from the first one?
 Do you think this is a better film than the first?
 Why are sequels usually worse than the original?

 Why is this movie considered a classic?

 |Cast:||Carrie Fisher, Harrison Ford, Mark Hamill|

 |Character strengths:||Courage, Perseverance, Self-control|

 |Run time:||124 minutes|